How minimum payments keep you stuck in debt (and what to do about it)

 Each time you receive your monthly statement, there’s the option to make a minimum payment.
 This is your card company’s way of mandating you to pay some money towards your balance.
 They do this both because they want to be paid at least something and to keep you from falling completely into debt.

-Your minimum payment will usually be a fixed amount set by your credit card provider (somewhere around $20 or $25), or depending on the card, a small percentage of your balance, usually 2 to 4 percent.
+Your minimum payment will usually be a fixed amount set by your credit card provider (somewhere around $20 or $25), or depending on the card, a small percentage of your balance.

 Paying just that small amount each month can give you the illusion that you’re making a dent in your debt, but the truth is, you’re not.
 Even if your card has the lowest interest rate on the planet, you’ll still never significantly reduce your credit card balance if you make just the minimum payment -- at least not enough to keep up with your spending.